 Brake Repair and Service in Wilmington and Millsboro

-"Seized brake calipers" can also be a cause of premature brake wear.
+Seized brake calipers can also be a cause of premature brake wear.
 Calipers are basically like a hydraulic press that operate when you press on the brake pedal.
 Brake fluid is pushed to the caliper pistons to "squeeze" the brake pads against the brake rotors.
 This causes you to stop.
 When a caliper doesn't release that pressure, brake pads may continue to contact the rotor (which is always turning) and wear down.
 This causes excessive heat, drag and loss of fuel mileage.

 It's recommended that at least once a year your brake system (calipers, hoses, springs, hardware and retainers) should be inspected, cleaned and lubricated for proper maintenance and good braking.